-Federal Form W-4, Employee's Withholding Allowance Certificate, is completed by the employee at the time of hiring, and is used by the employer to determine how much tax to withhold from the employee's paycheck for both federal and state withholding if the employee is claiming the same number of Minnesota allowances as federal and the number claimed is 10 or less.
-Form W-4 may be obtained by contacting the Internal Revenue Service at the address and telephone number provided in the Resource Directory section of this Guide.
+Federal Form W-4, Employee's Withholding Certificate, is completed by the employee at the time of hiring, and is used by the employer to determine how much federal tax to withhold from the employee's paycheck.
+Employers may refer employees to the IRS Withholding Estimator to determine how to fill out Form W-4.